spwhitton/git-remote-gcrypt/README.rst

     large or you are pushing over a slow link, consider using either the `rsync://` or `sftp://` transports, which perform incremental pushes.
-Note that the latter won't work with a repository hosting service like gitolite, GitHub or GitLab.
+Note that the latter won't work with a repository hosting service like Gitolite, GitHub or GitLab.

 Repository Format
 .................